salesforcecli/plugin-lightning-dev/README.md

 ## Running NUTs (integration tests) locally

-NUTs (integration tests) run the plugin against a real org and, for component-preview tests, a real browser (Playwright).
+NUTs (e2e integration tests) run the plugin against a real org and, for component-preview tests, a real browser (Playwright).
 To run them locally:

 1. **Environment variables**
    Copy `.env.template` to `.env` and set the values for your Dev Hub org and test setup: